Crafting the Ideal Length for your survey

 Employee Engagement Surveys 10 - 15

-Now that you have a sense of the optimal length for different surveys, next time when you create surveys you can craft the ideal number of questions.
+Now that you have a sense of the optimal length for different surveys, you can craft the ideal number of questions next time when you create surveys.

-In the next section, let’s explore a few design aspects that make surveys feel short.
+In this section, you'll find a few design aspects that make surveys feel short.

 3.1.
 Engaging Visuals